leftcoastbeard/gnu-radio-installer-script/README.md

+# Update
+Use `igrpyb` as it installs using the current recommended method of installing via `pybombs` See [here](https://github.com/gnuradio/pybombs) for more info.

+Usage:
+ `dash igrpyb`

 # igr
 Used to install the latest version of GNU Radio as part of a lab install in Ubuntu LTS.
 It is **untested for other distros**.